chue02/chue02.github.io/README.md

 ## 🚨 Repo source

-Forked from my older brother's repo, [lambertchu.com](https://lambertchu.com), which was forked from [brittanychiang.com](https://brittanychiang.com).
-As per my brother's request, if you fork off this repo please link back his and Brittany Chiang's websites.
+Forked from my older brother's repo, [lambertchu.com](https://lambertchu.com), which was forked from [brittanychiang.com.](https://brittanychiang.com) As per my brother's request, if you fork off this repo please link back his and Brittany Chiang's websites.
 Thanks!

 ## 🛠 Installation & Set Up

 ### NOTE: This set-up is dated and may need to be modified.

 You may need to switch nvm version 16 _before_ installing `gatsby-cli` as issues may arise if you are not on the correct nvm version for installation.
 In essence, you may need to swaps steps 1 and 2.

-Also if you're wondering why there's an `index.html` file, it's because GitHub Pages requires it as an entry point.
-Its sole purpose of is to load the corresponding `index.js` file.

 1. Install the Gatsby CLI